 No laboratory test is available to diagnose hidradenitis suppurativa.
-But if pus or drainage is present, your doctor might send a sample of the fluid to a laboratory for testing to rule out a boil infection or other skin disorders.
+But if pus or drainage is present, your doctor might take a sample for testing in a lab.

 Your doctor might prescribe one or more of the following types of medications:

 - Pain medication.
-If over-the-counter pain relievers don't help, your doctor may prescribe a stronger type.
-Examples include a fentanyl patch, codeine, morphine, gabapentin and pregabalin.
+If over-the-counter pain relievers don't help, your doctor might prescribe a stronger pain medication or refer you to a pain clinic.

 Lifestyle and home remedies

-Mild hidradenitis suppurativa may be treated with only self-care measures.
-But self-care is also an important complement to any medical treatment you may be getting.
-The following suggestions may help relieve discomfort and speed healing of sores:
+Mild hidradenitis suppurativa can sometimes be effectively controlled with self-care measures.
+Self-care is also an important complement to any medical treatment you're getting.
+The following suggestions might help relieve discomfort, speed healing or prevent flareups:

 - Manage your pain.
-Gently applying a wet, warm washcloth, teabag or other sort of compress can help reduce swelling and ease pain.
-Keep it on for about 10 minutes.
-Ask your doctor to recommend the most appropriate pain reliever.
-And talk with your doctor about how to properly dress and care for your wounds at home.
+Gently applying a wet, warm compress can help reduce swelling and ease pain.
+Ask your doctor about an appropriate pain reliever and how to care for your wounds at home.

-- Keep a healthy weight and stay active.
-Not being at a healthy weight can make symptoms worse.
+- Try to keep or achieve a healthy weight and stay active.
+Not being at a healthy weight can worsen the symptoms of hidradenitis suppurativa.
+Talk with your doctor or a dietitian to develop a plan.
 Try to find activities that don't irritate your skin.